pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 #### goal_position

 The *goal_position* attribute of a joint is what is used to set a new joint's target position to make it move.
-However, we recommand using the [**goto() function**](http://localhost:1313/reachy-2021-docs/sdk/first-moves/arm/#goto-function) to move the motors which provides better control on the joint's trajectories.
+However, we recommend using the [**goto() function**](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/arm/#goto-function) to move the motors which provides better control on the joint's trajectories.

 #### torque/speed_limit